EthanNorton/MSDS-alignment/README.md

 My **second** and **third** course will be MSDS 420 and MSDS 485 (Fall 2024).
 420 is a prerequisite for some other courses, and should give a solid introduction for accessing, organizing, and structuring data.
 I do have experience working with databases, so I decided to also enroll in MSDS 485 in this time period.
 I was able to peak ahead at MSDS 420 and felt comfortable with the balancing workloads here.

+  - Throughout and during this period, I am also reading some books related to devops, exploring functional programming, as well as working on a strong foundation in leetcode problems.

 My **fourth** course will be MSDS 434 (Winter 2025).
 I reached out before the Fall to prepare a bit, and think of how to apply it to roles.
 I also wanted to allow ample time to prepare for MSDS 422 (Machine Learning), and will comment some other Math prep I did for that course.